What is the risk of Ciguatera poisoning?

 There is only one way to avoid cases of Ciguatera altogether.
 Don’t eat tropical reef fish.

-There are many reasons a reef can become Ciguatera active, but it always has to do with runoff, damage, or stress to the living reef.
+A reef can become Ciguatera active for many reasons, but the main ones are runoff, damage, or stress to the living reef.

-This page is not meant to scare you, but will help you make decisions when you are curious if you can eat that fish you just caught!
+This page is not meant to scare you but will help you decide when you are curious if you can eat that fish you just caught!

-Fish caught to the south of the island chain has to be suspect.
-Fish caught to the North are usually safe.
+Fish caught to the south of the island chain must be suspect, while fish caught to the North are usually safe.

 What does it all mean in conjunction with this fish list?

-The 88 species of fish listed towards the bottom of this page are the most common catches in the Virgin Islands.
+The 88 fish species listed towards this page’s bottom are the most common catches in the Virgin Islands.

-Pay close attention to our list if you are fishing in the Sir Francis Drake Channel or on the South Side of the Islands.
+If you are fishing in the Sir Francis Drake Channel or on the South Side of the Islands, consider our list.

 If fishing on the north side of the islands, then all fish except Jacks and Barracuda are often eaten without incident.